zeroflag/equinox/doc/vars.md

 ## Vars

-Below, the scope of variable x extends across the entire file, while the scope of variable y is limited to my-word.
+Below, the scope of variable `x` extends across the entire file, while the scope of variable `y` is limited to `my-word`.

 ```forth
 \ declared at top level